yungyuc/nsdhw_23sp/project/mmi366127/README.md

 ## Problem to Solve

-Using R-tree, kd-tree and M-tree to do query on nearest-n-points, and range-query.
+Create a library that provide R-tree, kd-tree, and M-tree to do query on nearest-n-points, and range-query.(Provide choices for data structure, not combining them together.)
 This project assumes using Euclidean distance for distance metric(could add more distance metric if possible.)

 ## Prospective Users